Career Guides

 Template 1: Entry-Level Cybersecurity Analyst Cover Letter

-Perfect for: Recent graduates, bootcamp completers, and IT professionals transitioning into security.
+Perfect for: Recent graduates, bootcamp completers, and IT pros pivoting into security.

 Dear Hiring Manager,

-I am writing to express my strong interest in the Cybersecurity Analyst position at [Company Name].
-With a CompTIA Security+ certification and hands-on experience from a cybersecurity bootcamp where I conducted vulnerability assessments using Nessus and Wireshark, I am prepared to contribute to your security operations team from day one.
+I am writing to apply for the Cybersecurity Analyst position at [Company Name].
+I hold a CompTIA Security+ certification and completed an intensive cybersecurity bootcamp where I conducted real vulnerability assessments using Nessus and Wireshark.
+I’m ready to contribute from day one.

-During my internship at [Previous Company], I assisted in monitoring SIEM alerts, triaging incidents, and documenting security procedures.
-I also participated in a tabletop exercise that simulated a ransomware attack, where I helped develop the incident response playbook that is now used company-wide.
+During my internship at [Previous Company], I monitored SIEM alerts, triaged incidents, and documented security procedures.
+I also participated in a ransomware tabletop exercise — and helped build the incident response playbook now used company-wide.

 Sincerely,